 $ parity –pruning archive

-It will help you disable Database storage pruning and keep all state-tree data.
+This will help you disable database storage pruning and keep all state-tree data.

 Check out also https://github.com/paritytech/parity/wiki/Getting-Synced

 First, what is Testnet Ether?
 Testnet Ether is a coin that you can use on Ethereum testnet to test Smart Contracts without spending real money.

 It has the same properties as Ether.
 You can